MicrosoftDocs/Hololens/hololens/hololens2-start.md

         <img src="images/07-adjust-eyes.png" width="500px" alt="Adjust for your eyes">

         After calibration, holograms will appear correctly even as the visor shifts on your head.
-Calibration information is stored locally on the device and is not associated with any account information.
+Calibration information is stored locally on the device and isn't associated with any account information.
 For more information, see [Calibration data and security](hololens-calibration.md#calibration-data-and-security).

         <img src="images/calibration-complete.png" width="500px" alt="Calibration is complete">